SURFnet/surf-token-based-access/README.md

   * Con: might leak some traceability of users across services
   * Con: might make it harder if multiple resource servers are involved in a single transaction

+Client should maybe request types of resources it can handle It then gets the refresh token from the auth server and the API details from the resource server.

+Part 1: resource access description
+This is for client to deal with dynamic API discovery It can maybe be done together with OCM?
+In its basic form it's a WebDAV URL

+Part 2: resource selection
+Most of this can be done with tickets between auth server and resource server.
+Except that the auth server should have a way to retrieve human-readable transaction details.

+The resource scope description is what the resource server gives to the auth server, to help the decision The resource access description is what the resource server gives to the client, to help the access They describe the same resource so it makes sense to join them into one, right?
+That's also very SemWeb. :)
+The scope is identified by a dereferenceable URL

 ## JWT in ownCloud PoC
 ### Development
 ```